pradeeshb93/asg_finder/README.md

 # asg_finder
-This program will find all the name of autoscaling groups in the AWS account.
+This program will find the name of all the autoscaling groups in the AWS account.